Thialves02/The_Island/README.md

 $ git clone https://github.com/Thialves02/The_island

 #Starting the game
-Open the folder of the game and run the main in your IDE
+Open the folder of the game and run the main on your IDE